unfoldingWord/unfoldingWord.github.io-old/pages/content/udb.md

 The Unlocked Dynamic Bible is intended to be used together with the [Unlocked Literal Bible][ulb] to provide a more robust view of both the form and function of the original texts.

-Downloadable formats coming soon!
-You may browse the draft versions on the [unfoldingWord Bible Web App](https://bible.unfoldingword.org/).
+You may browse the draft versions on the [unfoldingWord Bible Web App](https://bible.unfoldingword.org/) or download the UDB as a [USFM zip file](https://github.com/unfoldingWord/udb-en/archive/master.zip).
+Revision history may be seen on [Github](https://github.com/unfoldingWord/udb-en).

 * * * * *